Oatmeal Cranberry Cookies

 When faced with the decision of picking out the cookie of my choice from a basket with a variety of cookies in it, I always go right for the oatmeal ones.

-So in honor of oatmeal cookies, here’s an ultra delish recipe with dried cranberries in it.
+So, in honor of oatmeal cookies, here’s a delicious recipe for oatmeal cookies with dried cranberries.

 Let’s check out the ingredients.

 Uncooked oats, butter, brown sugar, granulated sugar, eggs, vanilla extract, flour, baking soda, cinnamon, salt, and dried cranberries

 A printable recipe with the measurements and instructions is located at the bottom of this post.

 Heat the oven to 350 degrees F.

 In a large mixing bowl add softened butter.